 The starting point for business level content strategy is to list each constituency.
 We suggest meeting with them to identify their primary audiences and sub-segments.

 The primary use case requirements for each function and audience segment should be discussed and documented.
 Use Case Requirement definition is the third competency in our framework.
-This work must be conducted at each functional level, as explained by this post.
+This work must be conducted at each functional level.